Japan–Qatar relations: Diplomatic visits

+In July 2023, Japanese Prime Minister Fumio Kishida visited Qatar and held talks with Emir Tamim bin Hamad Al Thani.
+They discussed improving energy ties and bilateral relations in economy, defense, security and academic exchange.

 Political cooperation

 Japan established the Japanese Parliamentary Association for Friendship with the State of Qatar in 2010 in an effort to improve bilateral relations.

 After ISIS militants in Syria kidnapped Japanese citizens Kenji Goto and Haruna Yakawa in Syria in 2014, Qatar attempted to negotiate their release, but ultimately failed.

 On 5 June 2017, a number of Arab states severed ties with Qatar over its alleged funding of terrorist groups and its purported ties with Iran.
 As a result of the diplomatic crisis, shipping costs have increased, which has affected the status of regional trade conducted by Japanese companies.
 Qatar, being the world's second-largest helium producer, provided Japan with roughly a quarter of its helium supply prior to the crisis.
-However, after the crisis erupted, sanctions imposed on Qatar by its neighbors prevented its helium shipments from arriving in Japan.
-Following an official visit to Doha in September 2017 by Japanese FM Tarō Kōno, Japan's foreign ministry stated its willingness to help solve the dispute, and affirmed its support for Kuwaiti and American attempts at mediation.
+However, the crisis led to sanctions being imposed on Qatar by its neighbors.
+This situation prevented its helium shipments from arriving in Japan.
+Following an official visit to Doha in September 2017 by Japanese FM Tarō Kōno, Japan's foreign ministry stated its willingness to help solve the dispute, and affirmed its support for Kuwaiti and American attempts to mediate.